How to Fix Folder with Question Mark on Mac without CD?

 5. Click "First Aid" at the top and hit Run.

 It may take some time for Disk Utility to verify your startup disk in macOS Recovery mode.
 After it finishes repairing the Macintosh HD, you can select Disk Utility > Quit Disk Utility from the menu bar.
-Then click the Apple menu, and select Restart to reboot your Mac.
+Then click the Apple menu and select Restart to reboot your Mac.

 If First Aid reports "Problems were found with the partition map which might prevent booting," read this post: [Fixed] 'Problems were found with the partition map' on Mac

-If you still see the MacBook Pro folder with question mark at startup after scanning with Disk Utility First Aid, it means your Mac startup disk (Macintosh HD) has serious corruption.
-You need to reformat it in macOS Recovery Mode and assign it a new file system in Disk Utility, then reinstall macOS to give it a working Mac operating system.
+If you still see the MacBook Pro folder with a question mark at startup after scanning with Disk Utility First Aid, it means your Mac startup disk (Macintosh HD) has serious corruption.

-However, reformatting in Disk Utility will wipe your files off the Mac startup disk.
+Note that reformatting in Disk Utility will wipe your files off the Mac startup disk.
 If you don't have a backup of your Mac, you will lose important files after reformatting.

 1. Recover data from Mac that won't turn on using iBoysoft Mac Data Recovery software.
 (Of course, you can ignore this step if you have a backup.)